ArcanaMod/Arcana/README.md

 ## Found a bug?
 Report it here.
 Before reporting, check it hasn't already been reported.
 State the commit you were running and steps to reproduce, if possible.
 Help with fixing bugs would be appreciated.

+## License?
+All code in this project is under the LGPLv3 lisence, all artwork and sound is All rights reserved